-Have you ever heard, “Someone’s gotta go first,” in regards to making a change to improve an unhappy marriage?
+Have you ever heard the phrase, “Someone’s gotta go first,” in regards to making a change to improve an unhappy marriage?

 Well, I didn’t go first.

 No matter who went ‘first,’ I can pinpoint the moment my heart began turning from feeling neglected to cherished.
-It was not an overwhelming u-turn.
-It was slow and steady.
+From that moment, it was a slow and steady u-turn.

-The moment our marriage changed is the day we started praying together.
+The moment our marriage bed changed is the day we started praying together.

-Prayer channels love.
-Loving your spouse enough to put your heart aside to look at their wounds is not easy.
-Considering that you were the cause of those wounds is even harder.
-Prayer makes it possible.
+Loving your spouse enough to put your pain and anger aside to look at their wounds is not easy.
+A real champion goes on to consider that who caused of those wounds.
+If you can point the finger back at yourself, healing will begin.
+Prayer softens the edges and makes it possible.

 Prayer helps you juggle all of this.
 Prayer helped motivate me to understand my husband’s deep need for me to be sexual with him.
 Prayer helped him understand I needed him to show me love by moderating his mood, using a sweeter tone of voice, and consulting me when he made his schedule for the week.